-Community Snapshot & Local Events | March 2026
+Ridgefield Park, New Jersey Community Snapshot & Local Events | May 2026

 Ridgefield Park offers a rare blend of village-style charm and commuter convenience, located just minutes from Route 46, I-95, and bus routes into Manhattan.

 Ridgefield Park residents enjoy access to several neighborhood parks and outdoor spaces, including areas along the Hackensack River that provide scenic walking paths and green space.
+May brings these spaces into peak use, with consistent weekend foot traffic and evening walks now reliably warm enough to be a daily habit.

 The Ridgefield Park Recreation Department continues to be a central part of community life by offering: